Renew & Restore Detox Kit

 Nasal passages are the first line of defense against pollution, allergens, and other irritants; it’s important to keep them clean and functioning.
-A nasal wash, also known as a rinse or irrigation, is an effective way to flush out mucus and toxins and keep your passages healthy.
+A nasal wash, also known as a sinus rinse or irrigation, is an effective way to flush out mucus and toxins and keep your sinus passages healthy.

-The neti pot, a traditional Ayurvedic therapy that dates back thousands of years, is on the rise in the U.S., and many allergy and sinus sufferers are turning to it as an alternative to over-the-counter medication, which can carry unpleasant side effects.
+The neti pot, a traditional Ayurvedic therapy that dates back thousands of years, is on the rise in the U.S., and many allergies and chronic sinus sufferers are turning to it as an alternative to over-the-counter medication, which can carry unpleasant side effects.
 Using a neti pot is quick, simple, and cost effective—and perhaps most importantly, it can raise the body’s defenses against illness.

 The neti pot is a form of nasal saline irrigation therapy.
-Made from plastic, ceramic, stainless steel or copper, it resembles a teapot but has a longer spout.
+Made from plastic, ceramic, stainless steel, or copper, it resembles a teapot but has a longer spout.
 Many have noted its resemblance to the magic lamp from the story of Aladdin.

-The pot is filled with saline solution and then poured into the nostril.
+The pot is filled with a saline solution and then poured into the nostril.
 The solution flows through the nasal passage, flushes out excess mucus and accumulated debris, and exits through the other nostril.
 The same process is then done to the opposite nostril.
 While saline packets typically come with the neti pot, the mixture can be made at home using a half-teaspoon of salt for every cup of water.
 Neti pots are typically sold in drug stores, health food stores, and online.

 When you breathe in allergens, pollution, and other forms of irritation, mucus production can increase, setting the stage for congestion and infection.
 By performing a nasal rinse before this has a chance to occur, you can prevent and relieve symptoms that accompany sinus infections, common colds, and other illnesses.
 Flushing mucus and other particles out can help to thin out excess mucus, open up the nasal passages, and reduce inflammation of the mucus membrane, which swells when aggravated.